hobg0blin/code_readings/README.md

 Work in progress as I compile all the links I've bookmarked, downloaded, etc. over the years.

 This is a repository of links and files that I have either found useful in my attempts to become a "1x programmer", or am saving for future reference.

-There are too many things to learn and I will probably forget most of them, and this is in no way a comprehensive list, but maybe it will be useful to someone out there.
+### Some thoughts on "becoming a better programmer
+I have been writing code professionally since 2016.
+When I started, I kind of just followed what they taught me in my bootcamp, and then whatever people on Hacker News told me to do.
+Eventually I learned enough to kind of understand what I was doing, and since then I've followed no particular pattern in my "code journey".
+There are too many things to learn and I will probably forget most of them.
+Any attempt at searching "how to become a better programmer" quickly becomes overhwelming, there are a hundred different languages/design patterns/concepts to learn, and no matter how much time you spend reading about code there will be someone out there who knows more than you.
+Keeping relevant is a Sisyphean task.
+Anyone telling you to follow XYZ steps to become a good programmer is probably just operating off of confirmation bias: there's no one right way that works for anyone, and the path to becoming, I dunno, someone who writes compilers vs. a really good front-end developer will be wildly different.
+I spend most of my time completely mystified by what I'm doing.
+The only way to not be totally paralyzed I've found is to just find things that make sense and are interesting to me and go from there.
+This has made me a jack of all trades and master of none, but I've learned some cool stuff and am still getting paid to write code, so I assume I'm doing something right.
+With that attitude in mind, this is not a structured guide, nor a comprehensive list, but just things that I, personally, think are cool or useful.
+Maybe you'll find it useful too.

 ## Table of Contents